sseaky/win_vpn_route/Readme.md

 # About

 ​	L2tp/pptp VPN on Windows will forward all packets to peer by default, which may be improper for normal flows.
-This programe can connect VPN and add specific routes to remote peer.
+This program can connect VPN and add specific routes to remote peer.
 It tested with PYTHON3 on Windows.

 # Prepare